Zhentao-Liu/RealSRQ-KLTSRQA/README.md

 Important Note: other versions may lead to some errors.

 # Questions
-If you have any problem of our program, please feel free to contact with the authors: jiangqiuping@nbu.edu.cn, zhentaoliu0319@163.com.
+If you have any questions of this repo or our paper, please feel free to contact with the authors: jiangqiuping@nbu.edu.cn, zhentaoliu0319@163.com.

 # Citation
 If you find this work is useful for you, please cite the following paper: